tnebooks/12th-chemistry/content.en/solid-state/imperfection-in-solids/index.md

 Metal deficiency defect arises due to the presence of less number of cations than the anions.
 This defect is observed in a crystal in which, the cations have variable oxidation states.

 For example, in FeO crystal, some of the Fe2+ ions are missing from the crystal lattice.
-To maintain the electrical neutrality, twice the number of other Fe2+ ions in the crystal is oxidized to Fe3+ ions.
+To the maintain the electrical neutrality, twice the number of other Fe2+ ions in the crystal is oxidized to Fe3+ ions.
 In such cases, overall number of Fe2+ and Fe3+ ions is less than the O2- ions.
 It was experimentally found that the general formula of ferrous oxide is FexO, where x ranges from 0.93 to 0.98.

 ### Impurity defect: